AArch64 shared memory synchronization

 And while the lock has an owner like that, all other threads of execution that

-on the same object will get stuck in the lock
+call the lock on the same object will get stuck in the lock function and

 Let’s take a look at an example and for that we will start with defining an interface for our implementation: